Adaptive Experimental Design Using Shrinkage Estimators: Adaptive Risk Minimization

-In words: after the completion of the burn-in period, we assign units to arms based on which assignment will minimize our current estimate of the shrinker risk.
-This rule can be applied with any of $\bsdelt = \bsdeltb, \bsdelts$, or $\bsdeltad$, and the risk functions are computed using the efficient RCPP integral representations discussed in Section \ref{sec:effRisk}.
+Simply: after the completion of the warm-up period, we assign units to arms based on which assignment will minimize our current estimate of the shrinker risk.
+This rule can be applied with any of $\bsdelt = \bsdeltb, \bsdelts$, or $\bsdeltad$, and the risk estimates are computed using the efficient RCPP integral representations discussed in Section \ref{sec:effRisk}.
 Unlike the standard Neyman allocation setting, the shrinker risk depends on both $\bstau$ and $\boldsymbol V$, so we retain updating estimates of both these quantities throughout the experiment.
-Notably, this means early estimates of treatment effects can directly influence future allocation decisions.
+This means early estimates of treatment effects can influence future allocation decisions.
 Additionally, note that this algorithm is not random after we condition on all the arrivals prior to the $i^\text{th}$ one.

-We do not make any claims of optimality for this algorithm relative to alternative treatment rules that might also try to minimize the shrinker risk.
-Nonetheless, we consider this approach attractive in its simplicity, and demonstrate its utility in the sections to follow.
+We do not make claims of optimality for this algorithm relative to alternative treatment rules that might try to minimize the shrinker risk.
+Nevertheless, we consider this approach attractive in its simplicity and demonstrate its utility in the sections to follow.